 - If health or safety is seriously threatened

-The following explains your rights with respect to your Protected Health Information (called PHI) and a short description of how you may use these rights.
+The following explains your rights with respect to your child’s (your) Protected Health Information (called PHI) and a short description of how you may use these rights.

-1. You have the right to review and to ask for a copy of your health information.
+1. You have the right to review and to be given a copy of your child's (your) health information.

-2. You have the right to request that access to your health information be limited.
+2. You have the right to request that access to your child's (your) health information be limited.

 This means you may ask us to restrict or limit the medical information we use or disclose for treatment, payment, or health care operations (described above).
-St. Jude is not required to agree to a restriction that you ask for unless it involves disclosure to a health plan for which you have paid for the service in full.
+St. Jude is not required to agree to a restriction you ask for unless it involves disclosure to a health plan for which you have paid for the service in full.
+But, please note St. Jude does n ot attempt to collect from patients or their families.
+We will not ask you to self-pay for care.
 We will tell you if we reject your request.
-If we do agree to the requested restriction, we will not violate that restriction unless it must be violated to provide emergency treatment.
+If we do agree to the requested restriction, we will comply with that restriction unless it must be violated to provide emergency treatment.
 You may request a restriction by contacting the St. Jude Privacy Officer.

 3. You have the right to request to receive private communications in another way or at other locations.